|

 round trip coach air fare to

-- unless I need to fly in a day
+I am willing to fly in a day

 early to be certain that I make